PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 ————-0————-

 We should be empathic listeners.
 Empathic listening is listening with the intent to understand.
-Empathic listening is powerful because it gives you accurate data to work with.
+Empathic listening is powerful because it gives you accurate data with which to work.
 It takes time, but nowhere near the time it takes to back up and correct misunderstandings when you’re already miles down the road.
 Real wisdom is to lean gently into the problem you have to solve.
 You need time to reflect.
 You need time to listen to your gut feel.
-For Christians, it is hearing the small, still voice – deep inside.
+For Christians, hearing the small, still voice – deep inside.
 Sometimes, for Christians, there is no small still voice.
 Then, they have to rely on the Scriptures to guide them.
 In my opinion, it is the best way to make good decisions.
 Our lives are the result of the decisions we make every day.

-Here is a scripture we could consider when deciding once we have received the entire story behind a tricky situation.
+Here is a scripture we could consider when deciding, once we have received the entire story behind a tricky situation.

 Matthew 7:1-5 (New International Version):